RLHF May Not Reflect Genuine Preferences: Introduction

 Current RLHF practice has not yet systematically accounted for these phenomena.
 Reward models are trained to predict the majority label, high-disagreement items are filtered or downweighted, and the resulting scalar reward discards information about whether judgments were contested \citep{zhang2024diverging, siththaranjan2023distributional}.
 A growing literature on pluralistic alignment has recognized that disagreement may reflect legitimate value differences, proposing personalization, distributional reward models, and transparent representation of value trade-offs \citep{sorensen2024roadmap, siththaranjan2023distributional}.
-Yet even this literature debates \textit{how to aggregate or represent} diverse preferences while assuming that annotation responses \textit{are} preferences.
+Yet, even this literature debates \textit{how to aggregate or represent} diverse preferences while assuming that annotation responses \textit{are} preferences.
 The field has been refining its methods for processing human feedback while neglecting to ask whether that feedback contains what it assumes.

-We argue that this represents an opportunity for foundational clarification, foregrounding a question that current practice has not yet systematically addressed.
+This represents an opportunity for foundational clarification, foregrounding a question that current practice has not yet addressed.
 Measurement validity is logically prior to preference aggregation.
 Before asking how to aggregate diverse preferences, the field must ask whether the responses being aggregated are preferences at all.
 Before personalizing reward models to individual annotators, the field must ask whether those annotators have stable preferences to personalize.
-Before filtering high-disagreement items as noise, the field must ask whether disagreement signals contested values or the absence of values altogether.
-Attending to these questions would place alignment techniques on firmer foundations.
+Attending to the meaning of a human preference would place alignment techniques on firmer foundations.